simplex-chat/simplex-chat/simplex-messaging.md

 - with the recipient's key `RK` (server to verify):
   - to subscribe to connection.
   - to secure the connection.
-  - to delete received messages.
+  - to acknowledge received messages.
   - to suspend the connection.
   - to delete the connection.
 - with the sender's key `SK`: